 Stewardship theory offers a framework for understanding the relationship between managers and the organization, emphasizing that managers act in the best interests of the organization, rather than for personal gain.
 The theory posits that when the environment of an organization provides managers with sufficient authority and trust, they are likely to adopt a pro-organizational attitude, focusing on service to the organization and its stakeholders (Anton, 2010).
-Unlike agency theory, which suggests that individuals are motivated by self-interest, stewardship theory assumes that managers are intrinsically motivated to act in the collective interest of the organization, aligning their goals with those of the organization (Risdiana, 2018).
+Unlike agency theory, which suggests that individuals are motivated by self-interest, stewardship theory assumes that managers are intrinsically motivated to act in the collective interest of the organization (Risdiana, 2018).

-are motivated by the success and well-being of the organization.
-This reflects a deeper ethical responsibility where managers aim to protect and grow the resources entrusted to them, ensuring JIEMB | 110 sustainable organizational success (Risdiana, 2018).
-Stewardship theory thus reframes the role of a manager, positioning them as quardians who prioritize organizational welfare over personal benefits.
+Fauziyah elaborates on this by highlighting that managers, under stewardship theory, are not driven by individualistic goals but are motivated by the success and well-being of the organization.
+This reflects a deeper ethical responsibility where managers aim to protect and grow the resources entrusted to them, ensuring sustainable organizational success (Risdiana, 2018).
+Stewardship theory thus reframes the role of a manager, positioning them as guardians who prioritize organizational welfare over personal benefits.